turingschool/curriculum/tutorials/auth/local_authentication.markdown

 ### Alter Registration Process to Set Password When Confirming Account

-Let's walk through the process of customizing the registration process as follows:
+Let's walk through the steps for customizing the registration process:

 * Do not make the user specify a password when registering (only provides an email address)
 * User will be sent a confirmation email with a link